ovinc/aquasol/README.md

 This package computes useful thermodynamic quantities for water and aqueous solutions.
 Is is divided in two modules: **water** (properties of pure water) and **solutions** (properties of aqueous solutions).
 There is also a list of useful constants in the *constants.py* module.

-The package provides various functions that return properties of water and solutions, but it is also possible to just see plots of the properties by running the package directly with
+The package provides various functions that return properties of water and solutions, but it is also possible to just see plots of the properties by running the package directly from a shell console with
 `python -m thermov`.

-The package's functions take temperature (in °C or K) and concentration (in various units, e.g. molarity, molality, mole fraction, etc.) as parameters.
-They can be input as a scalar or as an array (or tuple, list, etc.).

-Below is some minimal information for a quick overview of the package's contents.
+Below is some basic information for a quick overview of the package's contents.
 For detailed information, see documentation in docstrings.

 ## Water
 --------

 The *water* module has the following functions, which return the respective properties of interest as a function of temperature:
-- `psat` for saturation vapor pressure of pure water (Pa),
+- `vapor_pressure` for saturation vapor pressure of pure water (Pa),
 - `surface_tension` for surface tension of pure water (N/m).

+The package's functions take temperature (in °C or K) as a parameter.
+It can be input as a scalar or as an array (or tuple, list, etc.).

 ## Solutions